Dish, T-Mobile US talk merger, wireless spectrum a key factor

 Earlier this year, Ergen said he was "impressed" by the wireless carrier and Legere said it made sense for his company to team up with Dish.
 The satellite provider could offer up to $40 per share in cash and stock for T-Mobile, according to an early estimate by Macquarie analyst Amy Yong.

 The merger talks are at an early stage and important aspects such as a price and structure have yet to be determined, the source said.
-Ergen has walked away from other deals at the last minute, including a bid for Sprint in 2013.
+Ergen has in the past walked away from other deals at the last minute.

-A merger of T-Mobile and Dish could force Sprint to pursue a deal or partnership itself, analysts said.

 Dish in recent years has amassed spectrum, radio frequencies that carry the growing amounts of data flowing through devices, without building out infrastructure to offer its own wireless service.
 The company recently launched an online streaming video service, Sling TV, to offset the loss of pay-TV subscribers.